JesseC42/toogethr-integration/README.md

 Integration is easy using our tools such as widgets, deeplinks, banners, and Facebook page tab app.
 Integrate directly from your content management system or with a little help from your in-house developer or web/creative agency.

 Carpooling is a great way of transport to for instance festivals, concerts, events, venues, museums, zoos, transport hubs, beaches and soccer clubs.
 But also for day-to-day commutes to your office, university or business park.

+# Pricing model

+The Toogethr service and intrgation tools are free.
+For monitoring and reporting tools in support of for instance communication or promotion campaigns, price quotes are provided upon request.